Hamas says 'heavy fighting' in Gaza as Israel steps up ground war

 Hamas said its Ezzedine al-Qassam Brigades were already "engaged in heavy fighting... with the invading occupation forces".
 With a fierce urban war now feared, Israeli army spokesman Daniel Hagari told Palestinian civilians to go south "to a safer area".

 An estimated 1,400 people, mostly civilians, were killed and 239 people were taken hostage, according to the latest Israeli tallies.
-The territory is under siege, with people unable to leave and only a trickle of humanitarian aid allowed in.Gaza's Hamas-run health ministry says more than 8,000 people, mainly civilians, have been killed -- half of them children.Inside Gaza's maze of streets, rubble and hulled-out buildings, there is a growing sense of panic, fear and desperation. headtopics.com
+The territory is under siege, with people unable to leave and only a trickle of humanitarian aid allowed in.Gaza's Hamas-run health ministry says more than 8,000 people, mainly civilians, have been killed, many of them children.Inside Gaza's maze of streets, rubble and hulled-out buildings, there is a growing sense of panic, fear and desperation. headtopics.com

 According to the UN, all 10 hospitals in northern Gaza have received evacuation orders -- despite sheltering thousands of patients and about 117,000 of the displaced.
 "We reiterate -- it's impossible to evacuate hospitals full of patients without endangering their lives," Tedros Adhanom Ghebreyesus wrote on X. headtopics.com